Plumsail/forms-docs/source/how-to/lookup-view.rst

 View configuration
 --------------------------------------------------
 Now, that this is available, we'll need to customize lookup's template in order to display retrieved fields.
-Lookup's template is based on |Kendo UI Combobox's Template| and can be customized either with string or with HTML.
+Lookup's template is based on |Kendo UI Combobox's Template|.
+Please note that you can store the template in a separate script element inserted with an HTML-control and retrieve it in your code.

 .. |Kendo UI Combobox's Template| raw:: html